barryclark/jekyll-now/_posts/2015-08-17-Working-Toward-Bret-Victors-Learnable-Programming.md

 Bret Victor is singlehandedly responsible for popularizing the ideas behind live programming amongst today's programmers.
 In his famous essay [Learnable Programming](http://worrydream.com/LearnableProgramming/) he outlines a set of design principles that should guide the creation of a modern programming environment.

-To my knowledge, [Alive](http://comealive.io) is one of only two serious attempts to build a tool based these principles (the other being [Light Table](http://lighttable.com/)).
+To my knowledge, [Alive](http://comealive.io) is one of only two serious attempts to build a tool based on these principles (the other being [Light Table](http://lighttable.com/)).
 This gives us a unique opportunity to explore the ideas behind Learnable Programming from the vantage point of practicality.

 Bret lays out two requirements for a modern programming system.
 He says the goals of the system should be: